eigen-space/dev-standards/plantuml.md

 a.
 Line breaks go after the line content.

 b.
 A new line character is on the same line.
-It is between content of the line and a line break.
+It is between the content of the line and a line break.

 c.
 There is a space between all the parts of the line: the content,